-Cannademix is back at Hudson County Community College in Jersey City’s Journal Square for another cannabis career conference next Thursday.
+Cannademix is back at Hudson County Community College in Jersey City’s Journal Square for another cannabis convention next Thursday.

 They will hold an experience highlighting the education, opportunities, and culture of cannabis in New Jersey.
-Cannademix last held a career conference at Hudson County Community College in June.
+Cannademix last held a career conference and cannabis convention at Hudson County Community College in June.

 Cannademix Founder Joshua Alb said it would be “a one-stop-shop to get into the industry.”